 ☑️ Professional team

-Last but not least.
-Ensure you’re hiring seasoned professionals rather than inexperienced juniors in need for training.
+Ensure you’re hiring seasoned professionals rather than inexperienced juniors in need of training.
 A standard web development team consists of a Project Manager, front-end + backend developers, and QA engineers.
 You might also need a Business Analyst to assist with requirements, a DevOps engineer to implement automation, and a UI/UX designer.

 At MindK, we have experience with a range of industries, including education, recruitment and HR, and energy management.
 Moreover, we’ve got certificates in business analysis (IIBA), project management (PMI), and technology (OpenJS Foundation, AWS, and more).

-Red flags to avoid like the plague when outsourcing web development
+Red flags to watch out for when outsourcing web development

 Budget overruns, poor code quality, missed deadlines, misunderstandings, and failed launches can all stem from these issues.
 Watch out for these red flags if you want to outsource web app development.